Wylhelm/qa-ai-web/developer_guide.md

 - Implement a feature to save and load custom prompt templates.
 - Add pagination for scenario history to improve performance with large datasets.
 - Enhance the filtering and sorting system for scenarios with more options and better performance.
+- Implement a progress indicator for scenario generation.
+- Add a feature to edit and regenerate parts of a scenario.

 For any questions or contributions, please contact the project maintainers.